 How often do you check your oil?
 It would be best if you did it monthly.
 Oil helps keep your car running by lubricating the engine and fighting friction and heat that can destroy your car.
 Without oil, your car is toast.
 Even low levels of oil can ruin your engine over time.

 Luckily, it’s straightforward to check your oil.
 Turn your car off, open the hood, and find the oil dipstick.
-Pull it out, wipe off any oil, and then reinsert the dipstick all the way back into the tube.
+Pull it out, wipe off any oil, and then reinsert the dipstick back into the tube.
 Pull it back out and look at both sides of the dipstick to see where the oil level ends.

 4. Check your air filter